mravendi/mravendi.github.io/_posts/playingWithLoss.md

 # Playing with Loss Functions in Deep Learning

-In this post, we are going to be developing custom loss functions in deep learning applications such as semantic segmentation.
-We use Python 2.7 and Keras 2.x for implementation.
+In this post, we will develop a custom loss function for semantic segmentation.
+We will use Python 2.7 and Keras 2.x for the implementation.
 Here is the outline of this post:

 1. TOC
 {:toc}

 ## Standard Loss Function
-Loss Functions are at the heart of any learning-based algorithm.
-We convert the learning problem into an optimization problem, define a loss function and then optimize the algorithm to minimize the loss function.
+Loss Functions are at the heart of learning-based algorithms.
+For instance, in stochastic gredient descent algorithm (SGD), we convert the learning problem into an optimization problem, define a loss function and then optimize the algorithm to minimize the loss function.

 ![loss function loop](/images/playingWithLoss/playingwithlossfunction1.png)*Source: Deep Learning with Python, François Chollet*

 Consider a semantic segmentation of *C* objects.
-This means that there are *C* objects in the image that need to be segmented.
+This means that there are *C* objects in the image to be segmented.
 We are given a set of images and corresponding annotations for training and developing the algorithm.
 For simplicity, let us assume that there are *C=3* objects including an ellipse, a rectangle, and a circle.
-We can use a simple code such as below to generate some masks with three objects.
+We can use the following code snippet to generate a few masks with three objects.

 ```python
 from skimage.draw import ellipse,polygon,circle